 Join the online community of singers here!

-SFU is partnered with Project Limelight – a free theatre and performing arts program for 8-12 year olds in East Vancouver.
+SFU is partnered with Project Limelight — a free theatre and performing arts program for 8-12 year olds in East Vancouver.
 This four month program, supported by Ouest Solutions, offers youth in the Strathcona neighbourhood to learn from professional artists and teachers in a safe, welcoming environment.
-They performed their first play at the Fei and Milton Wong Theater in early June with two sold out performances – an adaptation of Alice in Wonderland.
+They performed their first play at the Fei and Milton Wong Theater in June, 2012 with two sold out performances — an adaptation of Alice in Wonderland.
 There are 25 kids involved per cohort.
-This project will be a long term partnership with SFU.
+This project is a long term partnership with SFU.

 Read our Q&A to learn more about Project Limelight.

 Social Justice Discussion Series with Pivot Legal Society

 In partnership with Pivot Legal Society, SFU’s Vancity Office of Community Engagement has initiated a social justice discussion series that have included public talks on issues such as harm reduction, homelessness in Metro Vancouver, gender and justice and policing governance issues.